AleksNeStu/Testing_Automation_Framework__NFS4/README.md

 2. Project description:
 =======================
 The structure of the project:
-- "./run.py" - the main file [MENU: Read Help, Check test environment, Run test cases (5 tests), Exit];
+- "./RFC/" - the directory which contains RFC documents about NFSv4 and ACLs;
+- "./cursesmenu/" - the directory which contains python module "The simple console menu system using the curses library";
+- "./logs/" - the directory which contains the execution results (log-files in text format) [log_run.log, log_result.log];
 - "./payload/" - the directory which contains a set of tests (each file is a separate test) *** can be supplemented;
-- "./logs/" - the directory which contains the execution results (log-files in text format) [log_run.log, log_result.log];
 - "./Readme.pdf" - the full description of my work with the project and useful info [Intro, NFSv4, ACLs, Test task, Test Implementation];
-- "./Screen.png" - the program's appearance.
+- "./Screen.png" - the program's appearance;
+- "./run.py" - the main file [MENU: Read Help, Check test environment, Run test cases (5 tests), Exit].

 Help:
 -----